-The Group's financial instruments include cash and cash equivalents, restricted cash, short-term investments, accounts receivable, amounts due from a related party - current, prepayments and other current assets, short-term borrowings, accounts and notes payable, amounts due to related parties - current and non-current, financing payable - current and non-current and accruals and other current liabilities.
-Except for short-term investments which are measured at fair value, the carrying values of the other financial instruments approximated their fair values due to the short-term maturity of these instruments.
-Certain short-term investments in financial products and securities classified within Level 2 are valued using directly or indirectly observable inputs in the marketplace.
+The Group's financial instruments include cash and cash equivalents, restricted cash, short-term investments, accounts receivable, notes receivable, prepayments and other current assets, lease liabilities, accounts and notes payable, amounts due to related parties, financing payable and accruals and other current liabilities.
+Except for short-term investments and derivative liabilities which are measured at fair value, the carrying values of the other financial instruments approximated their fair values due to the short-term maturity of these instruments.
+Certain short-term investments in financial products and securities and derivative instruments classified within Level 2 are valued using directly or indirectly observable inputs in the marketplace.